Cwegeleben/rod-builder-pro/docs/design/design-studio-v1-plan.md

 - Selector UI ships with Polaris primitives only (no Frame) plus Tailwind utility wrappers so it is proxy-safe.
 Build drawer supports desktop (side card) and mobile (bottom sheet) layouts; selections auto-open the drawer.
 - Smoke coverage now lives in `tests/e2e/design.storefront.proxy.inline.spec.ts`, and the Remix loader is covered by `app/__tests__/apps.proxy.design.loader.test.ts` to ensure flag/tenant logic stays intact.

+### Theme App Extension rollout (Theme Editor)

+- Ship a Theme App Extension under `extensions/design-studio` with an app block such as `blocks/rbp-design-studio.liquid` that renders an iframe pointing to `/apps/proxy/design?shop={{ shop.domain }}`.
+Block schema exposes merchant-facing settings (title copy, iframe height, optional background styles) so it drops cleanly into any theme section.
+- Document merchant install + testing steps in `docs/design/design-studio-theme-extension.md` so onboarding can link a single guide.
+- Update `shopify.app.*.toml` to register the extension and wire deployments through our existing Shopify CLI workflow.
+Bundle any required assets (lightweight CSS/JS for sizing) with the extension so merchants do not need to edit theme code manually.
+- Harden the proxy route for theme loads: accept the Theme Editor’s signed query, validate HMAC or JWT to resolve shop context without an Admin session, and reuse tenant gating plus curated config.
+Issue a short-lived JWT per request so the iframe can call DS APIs securely.
+- During OAuth install capture each shop’s Storefront API credentials, persist them, and update the wizard/server APIs to fetch products, variants, and build carts via that shop’s Storefront API token.
+Cart or checkout creation should return URLs scoped to the merchant’s domain so shoppers stay onsite.
+- Document the end-to-end flow (install → add “Rod Design Studio” section → publish) and add automated tests covering theme iframe loads plus Storefront API fallbacks for shops missing tokens.

 ### Wizard steps

 - Single wizard split into four steps: